Honda Fit (first generation): North America

-The Fit went on sale in the United States and Canada in April 2006 for model year 2007, replacing the seventh-generation Civic hatchback for North America and becoming that market's chief entry-level subcompact.
+The Fit went on sale in the United States and Canada in April 2006 for the 2007 model year, replacing the seventh-generation Civic hatchback for North America and becoming that market's chief entry-level subcompact.
 The Civic continues to grow in size and price and was reclassified as a compact (larger than a subcompact) in 2001.

 In keeping with Honda's safety initiative, the Fit was offered in North America with power windows, standard side airbags, side-curtain airbags, and ABS, in addition to the mandatory front airbags.
 Due to differing safety regulations, North American Fits have larger bumpers and a longer front clip than the rest of the world, resulting in a slight increase in overall length.

-For the 2008 model, U.S. models feature the Tire Pressure Monitoring System (TPMS) to alert the driver of low pressure in any of the four stock wheels.
+For the 2008 model year, U.S. models feature the Tire Pressure Monitoring System (TPMS) to alert the driver of low pressure in any of the four stock wheels.
 Unlike some systems, the system in the 2008 Fit notifies the driver that a tire is low, but not which tire.
 The Fit narrowly missed qualifying for the Canadian government's $1,000 rebate, which is only offered for cars that meet the new federal fuel efficiency rating.
 Honda Canada Inc. decided to reimburse consumers the rebate for 2007, and a revision to the federal ratings allowed the 2008 Fit to qualify for the $1,000 rebate.

 The Fit was offered in two variants in the United States (Base and Sport), and three in Canada (DX, LX and Sport).
 Differences were primarily limited to cosmetics and standard equipment, since all models shared the same 1.5 L 109 hp (81 kW) engine and standard five-speed manual transmission.
 A conventional five-speed automatic transmission was optional, instead of the automatic CVT found throughout the rest of the world.
 The Fit Sport model received paddle shifters mounted behind the steering wheel when ordered with the automatic.